-From mason jars to boho-chic, let's go back in time and remember some of the biggest trends of the previous twenty years, and then look ahead to what we can expect with the start of a new decade.
+From mason jars to bohemian design, let's go back in time and remember some of the biggest trends of the previous twenty years, and then look ahead to what we can expect with the start of a new decade.

 Trends From the 2000s

 These decor trends share a decade with Britney Spears' best years, the release of the first iPod, and the once-coveted Blu-ray disc.
 Though it doesn't seem that long ago, some of these decor trends from the 2000s feel like they came from centuries past.
 We can thank the 2000s for our obsession with white kitchens and all of those mason jars collecting dust in the basement.